 - You want to get someone’s attention politely.

 The phrases above share is a common thread of: “We were both moving in common space and we almost hit each other.”
 Or: “I would like your attention and I’m asking for it politely.”
 Or: “I need to move around you and your friends, but I can’t because you’re blocking my way.”

-“Excuse me” get used early and often in my world.
+“Excuse me” gets used early and often in my world.
 In the grocery store aisles where I’m playing cart jockey with another shopper.
 In the crowded hallways where I work.
-I try to use “excuse me” way more often that “sorry”.
-More often than not, it communicates what I want to say: a verbal acknowledgement between two people that we’re about to collide, I need through, or I would like someone’s attention.
+I try to use “excuse me” way more often than “sorry”.
+More often than not, it communicates what I want to say: a verbal acknowledgment between two people that we’re about to collide, I need through, or I would like someone’s attention.

 This might seem like a nitpicky language thing, but I believe that words matter and how we represent ourselves in the world as people tells the others around us: “I have respect for myself.
 I take responsibility for my actions.”